iot-for-all/iotc-file-transfer/README.md

 # iotc-file-transfer
-# Transferring large payloads (files) up to IoT Central using the Azure device SDK and a single MQTT connection
+# Transferring large payloads (files) up to IoT Central using the Azure IoT device SDK and a single MQTT connection

 ## Description